nforman91/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Two: Add media query expressions (like max-width) to prevent the page from being larger than its parent on smaller devices.

-Three: Use descriptive alt text for images.
+Three: Use descriptive alt text for images in case the image fails to display, or so screen readers can read them out.

 3. How would you explain the concept of a variable to someone new to programming?